christophgil/ZIPsFS/README.md

 From now on, the file size is known.

-The disadvantage is that the repositories are not browsable.
+Above method allows to access any remote file.
+The disadvantage over the method below is, that repositories are not browsable.

 <details><summary>Browsing  public repositories (Pride, Genomes, PDB, Swissprot)</summary>